14 reasons to rethink evolution

 Genetic limits are built into the kinds of animal we find, as in the feline kind remains feline, the canine remains canine, and the bacteria kind remains bacteria.
 We can toy with dog kind from the chihuahua to the German Shepard, still they remain dogs.

-‘Darwinists say that evidence for common descent lies in the fact that all living things contain DNA.’
-So in other words because we share DNA with other living things we must have evolved from one another, but in reality shared DNA is the sign of a shared designer.
-We don't just share DNA with monkeys as people may have us believe, mice and men share about 97.5% of their genetic material, so only 2.5 percent separate us, we even share 40 to 50% of our DNA with bananas….yep, bananas.
-So we being made up of shared material is no big deal, a shepherd's pie didn't evolve from spaghetti because people use tomato for both.
+‘Darwinists say that evidence for common descent lies in the fact that all living things contain DNA.
+In other words, because we share DNA with other living things we must have evolved from one another, but in reality shared DNA is the sign of a shared designer.
+We don't just share DNA with monkeys, as people may have us believe, mice and men share about 97.5% of their genetic material, so only 2.5 percent separate us, we even share 40 to 50% of our DNA with bananas….yep, bananas.
+So being made up of shared material is no big deal, a shepherd's pie didn't evolve from spaghetti because people use tomato for both.

 This is the idea that we should have useless organs from our days as monkeys, another prediction of Darwinian evolution.
 Two famous examples are the appendix and the so-called tail bone, both of which we have found the use of.
 The number of our supposed vestigial organs has dwindled from 100 and something in the 1800's, to zero now.
 It’s a failed prediction.

 Rereading point seven helps highlight what I mean here.
-The late Anthony Flew, who was like the Madonna of atheism in his day, also criticized natural selection as being unable even in part to produce anything like the intelligent life we see today.
+The late Anthony Flew, who was like the Madonna of atheism in his day, also criticised natural selection as being unable (even in part) to produce anything like the intelligent life we see today.
 So the maths of evolution is a bit like 2 – 2 = 4, in reality the animal kingdom would slaughter and mutate itself into oblivion under the evolutionist's view, yet we're expected to believe the opposite happened on their viewpoint.

 Lastly, on a more philosophical level, I read this recent dialogue between Ron Carlson and a biology teacher who supported evolution.
 During a meal together the conversation began, Carlson had just given a lecture on why certain types of evolution aren’t possible:

-Huxley (Darwin's bulldog) said the same thing, he said ‘The reason we accept Darwinism even without proof, is because we didn't want God to interfere with our sexual mores.’
+Huxley (Darwin's bulldog) said the same thing, he said "The reason we accept Darwinism even without proof, is because we didn't want God to interfere with our sexual mores."
 Obviously it's not fair to say all evolutionists have that sort of attitude, I think many are just afraid of being mistreated for showing opposition to the theory.
-Anyway, enjoy the research material my friend, I hope there’s something in it you haven’t come across before, the book I was quoting from was chapter six of I Don’t Have Enough Faith to be an Atheist, titled “New life: From the zoo to you via the goo!”
-It covers 8 of my 14 points so it’s an awesome buy.
-Highly readable and worth a look if possible.
+Evolution is an industry, and to deny the theory threatens the industry, roughing up museums, universities and colleges in the skirmish.
+What we can do is be informed on the best reasons to rethink evolution.

 ― Tyrone Cormack